zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 time.

-In conclusion, I set out to see if I could create a version of a known classification model that could achieve better performance than those of the classifications model without my enhancements.
-I am pleased to say that I was able to create such a model and contribute to an increased performance.
+In conclusion, I set out to see if I could create a version of a known classification model that could achieve better performance than that of the classification model without my enhancements.
+I am pleased to say that I was able to create such a model, tune its hyperparameters, and contribute to an increased performance that was revealed, when testing the model on the entire data set.

 Thank you for reading my blog post,

 Again thank you,